-Note that the Setup will attempt to install the Microsoft .NET Framework 3.5 Service Pack 1 Windows feature on Windows 7, Windows Server 2008 R2 and later versions, even if the BioNumerics Database Engine feature was not selected for installation.
+The Setup will attempt to install the Microsoft .NET Framework 3.5 Service Pack 1 Windows feature on Windows 7, Windows Server 2008 R2 and later versions.

-2.5 Microsoft Visual C++ 2010 Redistributable
+3.5 Microsoft Visual C++ 2012 Redistributable

-The Setup will install the Microsoft Visual C++ 2010 Redistributable package on the target computer prior to installing any application files.
+The Setup will install the Microsoft Visual C++ 2012 Redistributable Package on the target computer prior to installing any application files.
 The redistributable is required to be able to run C++ applications like BioNumerics.

 On 32-bit computers only the x86 version will be installed.
-On 64-bit computers the x86 and x64 versions of the Microsoft Visual C++ 2010 Redistributable will be installed.
+On 64-bit computers the x86 and x64 version of the Microsoft Visual C++ 2012 Redistributable Package will be installed.